 “Taking up her cudgel and adz against conventional uses of language in poetry, she achieves a perfect splintering that generates multi-factorial images and levels of meaning and the kind of com- pound-eye truth that can be achieved only through the concentrated focus of a thousand perspective…In Barn Burned, Then, images like these are repeated and expanded in later poems into multiple permutations, with the extreme heterogeneity of materials and consequent foregrounding of language being precisely the point.
 Words like “mother,” “safe,” “weeds,” “frame,” “tender,” “teller,” “fold,” “bank,” “branch,” “burn,” “barn,” and “burglars” repeat in the book like talismans.
 Subsequent readings morph a “teller” from a person behind a bank window into one who witnesses or “tells” (or “untells”) truths and a “safe” from a noun meaning a bank vault to an ironic adjective in a world where the vagaries of a capitalist economy level bulldoze entire cultures along with their historical structures....But Barn Burned, Then is more than an elegy to the Midwestern farm- ing way of life or even an objectivist treatise on the fallibility of language.
 It is in the most fundamental sense also an eclogue, poetry that focuses on what is constituent and continuous in nature, on what existed before and will continue to exist after all the barns have been raised and razed....And sometimes, as Taransky shows in this remarkable and sometimes infuriating first book, it becomes possible to fathom a universe from an unflinching examination of its constellations and of each constituent star.” —Rebecca Foust, American Book Review, September—October, 2010

-Michelle Taransky received a BA from the University of Chicago and an MFA from the Iowa Writers’ Workshop.
+When Michelle Taransky won the 2010 Omnidawn First/Second Book Prize in 2010 for Barn Burned, Then she was the Assistant Director at Kelly Writer’s House and taught at Temple University.
+She now teaches critical and creative writing at the University of Pennsylvania and continues to teach poetry workshops at Temple University.
+In 2013 Omnidawn published her second book of poetry, Sorry Was In The Woods.
+She received a BA from the University of Chicago and an MFA from the Iowa Writers’ Workshop.
 With her father, architect Richard Taransky, she is the coauthor of the chapbook The Plans Caution (QUEUE 2007).
 Her poems have appeared in Denver Quarterly, VOLT, How2, New American Writing, and other publications.
-She lives in Philadelphia, where she works at Kelly Writers House and teaches poetry at Temple University.
+She lives in Philadelphia.

 The Finalists of the 2008 First/Second Book Competition chosen by Marjorie Welish (in alphabetical order by last name) are: Ethan Saul Bull, Portland, Oregon; Michael Todd Edgerton, Athens, Georgia; Carol Hembree, New Orleans, Louisiana; Brandon Shimoda, Seattle, Washington; and Jordan Windholz, Bronx, New York.